fenago/nlp-fundamentals/lab_guides/Lab_1.md

 Here, `bank.v.07` refers to a slope in the turn of a road.

-Thus, with the help of the `lesk` algorithm, we are able to identify the sense of a word in whatever context.
-In the next section, we will focus on **sentence boundary detection**, which helps detect the start and end points of sentences.

-Sentence Boundary Detection
+#### Sentence Boundary Detection
 ---------------------------

 Sentence boundary detection is the method of detecting where one sentence ends and where another sentence begins.
-If you are thinking that it is pretty easy, as a full stop (.) denotes the end of any sentence and the beginning of another sentence, then you are wrong.
-This is because there can be instances wherein abbreviations are separated by full stops.
 Various analyses need to be performed at a sentence level, so detecting boundaries of sentences is essential.
 An exercise in the next section will provide a better understanding of this process.